Santos under fire after NYT exposé

 “This story is not a shock and the New York Times’ in-depth and critical investigative reporting adds many important dimensions to the story.
 My campaign has been calling out George Santos’ scams and lies about himself for several months,” he wrote.
 Later, he added, “The reality is Santos flat-out lied to the voters of NY-03.
 He’s violated the public trust in order to win office and does not deserve to represent Long Island and Queens.”

-Rep. Grace Meng (D-Flushing) did not immediately respond to the Chronicle’s inquiry, but tweeted Monday that both Zimmerman and the Democratic Campaign Committee “tried to raise these red flags during [the] campaign but few if any were interested.
+Rep. Grace Meng (D-Flushing) tweeted Monday night that both Zimmerman and the Democratic Congressional Campaign Committee “tried to raise these red flags during [the] campaign but few if any were interested.
 The people of #NY3 deserve some answers.”

 DCCC spokesperson Nebeyatt Betre said in a statement Monday, “George Santos is a serial liar who has managed to prove week after week just how completely undeserving he is of representing Long Island.
 His consistent deceit and blatant lies show us exactly the type of failure he’ll be in Congress.”